Corporate Mission Statement

 It’s a real challenge for a bride to do all that an experienced coordinator does and to be able to enjoy her once in a lifetime day.
 If you are working within a budget, then cut back on favors, or expensive flowers, or even wine and champagne—but don’t compromise on enjoying a well-planned wedding celebration assisted by an experienced coordinator.

 Who should I tip?
-Should I tip my lead staff person or wedding coordinator?
+Should I tip my wedding coordinator?

 As with most any service-based businesses, this is completely up to you.
 Some people believe in tipping, others do not.
 There will be several staff people on property to do all they can to make your day go as smoothly and as stress-free for you, as possible, including parkers, runners and others, such as the DJ, caterer and servers—depending on your package.
 Much like a restaurant, cruise, or resort, service people are there to take care of you.
 It is not required that you tip (unlike a cruise), but it is a token which shows our staff that they, in your opinion (and that is the most important), have done a good job.
 If your package includes catering, the administrative fee that is included covers the cost of linens, garbage removal, clean-up and rentals.
 It is not a gratuity for the staff.